FluffyBullet/exertFitness/README.md

 To support the user navigation and use of my website, I have opted to update specific area's the customer will be using for more information:

 Updating of charts:
-As the button will need to display a command which either progresses to the next stage, or display a chart - having an icon display "next" or "display chart" is no longer relevant after the information has been dispayed.
+As the button will need to display a command which either progresses to the next stage, or display a chart - having an icon display "next" or "display chart" is no longer relevant after the information has been displayed.
 To counter this, the inner text has been edited within the mentioned buttons for a confirmation the action a re-click will product:
 <br>
 | Button     | Before       | After      |
 |-------|-------|-------|